 Avoid a Soggy Pie Crust by Blind Baking

-If you are making a pie or galette with a very wet filling, pre-bake (blind bake) the crust to help seal and harden the crust before filling.
+If you are making a pie or galette with a very wet filling, pre-bake (blind-bake) the crust to help seal and harden it before filling.

 See below for times and temperatures when blind baking.

-To store the pie crust for up to a week, wrap the mixed and formed dough tightly with plastic wrap and place it in the refrigerator, where it will keep for up to a week.
+To store the pie crust for up to a week, wrap the mixed and formed dough tightly in plastic wrap and refrigerate it.

 The dough can also be stored in the freezer for up to 6 months.
-After wrapping tightly with plastic wrap, place the dough into a freezer bag, press out any air, and place it in the freezer.
+After wrapping tightly in plastic wrap, place the dough in a freezer bag, press out any air, and freeze.
 Thaw overnight in the refrigerator and use as directed in the recipe.

 How To Roll Out Sourdough Pie Crust Dough